skryl/obsidian-limitless/README.md

 3. The sync will gracefully terminate after completing the current operation

 ### Parallel Processing
-For full syncs or multi-day syncs, the plugin uses a 10-thread queue system with each thread responsible for fetching a day of data.
+For full syncs or multi-day syncs, the plugin uses a parallel processing system with multiple threads each responsible for fetching a day of data.
 This significantly improves sync performance when processing large amounts of data.

 ### Daily Notes Format
 Each lifelog entry will be added to a daily note with the format `YYYY-MM-DD.md` in your specified output folder.
-Entries are organized chronologically and formatted as markdown content.
+Entries are organized chronologically according to your sort order preference and formatted as markdown content.

 ## Troubleshooting